Subclass 173 Contributory Parent (Temporary) Visa

 The Subclass 173 Contributory Parent Visa permits an applicant to travel and stay in Australia with their children, who are eligible sponsors for a period of up to two years.
 It’s a temporary visa that can be converted into a permanent visa (subclass 143) later.

 The subclass 173 visa allows cost spreading, meaning the applicant can pay the cost of the permanent visa in parts over a couple of years.
 The applicant can make the visa application twice; once for the Contributory Parent (Temporary) Visa, and then for the Contributory Parent (Permanent) Visa.
-For more information on the requirements of the Contributory Parent Visa, please speak to our subclass 173 immigration agents.
+For more information on the requirements of the Contributory Parent Visa, please speak to Southern Stone subclass 173 immigration agents.

 The subclass 173 visa is a temporary parent visa, allowing the applicant to live in Australia for a period of two years.
 Once this visa is granted to the applicant, their visa period begins from the date they enter the country.
 This temporary visa permits multiple entries, meaning the holder can travel in and out of the country as many times as they want.
 The visa also permits work and study in the field that interests the applicant.